kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 # KubeDB MySQL - Continuous Archiving and Point-in-time Recovery Using Restic Driver

-Here, we will demonstrate how to use KubeDB to provision a MySQL database for continuous archiving and point-in-time restoration.
+Here, we will demonstrate how to use KubeDB to provision a MySQL database with continuous archiving capabilities, also show point-in-time restoration.

 This process utilizes [Percona XtraBackup](https://www.percona.com/mysql/software/percona-xtrabackup), a robust tool for taking physical backups of MySQL databases, ensuring data integrity and consistency.
 We use XtraBackup as the base backup for our MySQL archiver.
 Let's explore how we use XtraBackup in MySQL database archiving.
 ## Before You Begin